 Today you will be given ample time to tour the exhibit of the historical Terracotta Warriors belonging to the era when the infamous Emperor Qing Shihuang reigned.
 It was in 1974 when a farmer who was merely digging for water came across one of the biggest discoveries of the world which led to the massive excavation of an army of over 7,000 life-size Terracotta Warriors and horses molded by clay.
 Explore the vast sea of clay warriors in all three vaults.
 For the next 5 years, visitors will not only see the existing warriors and horses but might get lucky to witness some of the greatest new discoveries while the archeologists are digging the vaults in front of you.
 Then the rest of the day is yours to enjoy!

-Day 14 - Xian to Wuhan to YichangMeals: Breakfast, Dinner
+Day 14 - Xian to Wuhan to YichangMeals: Breakfast

-Today, your tour will start with a spectacular city tour of Xi'an's Ancient City Wall.
-The City Wall is one of the oldest walls of any other city in China and was established during the reign of the first emperor who ruled during the birth of the Qing Dynasty.
-Afterwards, you will fly to Wuhan.
+After breakfast, you will fly to Wuhan.
 Upon arrival in Wuhan, take a fast train to Yichang.
-After dinner, board your ultra luxurious 5-star cruise ship operated by President Cruises.
+Upon arrival, you will then be transferred to Maoping Pier and board your ultra luxurious 5-star cruise ship operated by President Cruises.
 All cabins are outside with a private balcony.
 All China Focus travelers also enjoys Executive Deck and Services, including cabins with better viewing, VIP area reserved for evening entertainment, complimentary unlimited wine, beer, and soft drink for lunch and dinner, and much more.

 Day 15 - Yangtze RiverMeals: Breakfast, Lunch, Dinner